 Why We Ride

 Right now, there is no shortage of ideas in Alzheimer's research — only dollars.
 But you can help change that.
 Funds you raise will go toward the Association's efforts to discover methods of treatment and prevention for Alzheimer's and other dementias.
-Currently, the Association is investing more than $320 million in over 1000 active best-of-field projects in 54 countries, spanning six continents, focusing on four critical areas:
+The Association currently has more than $360 million invested in over 1,000 active projects in 53 countries spanning six continents, focusing on four critical areas:

 To accelerate advances in biochemistry, genetics, immunology and more, the Association is increasing investments made through the world-class Alzheimer's Association International Research Grant Program.
 Recognizing the critical need for collaboration, the Association will continue building the Global Alzheimer's Association Interactive Network (GAAIN) — an innovative online “big data” platform — to give researchers free access to information.